-Despite the smallness of our country, its high population density and widespread, intense pressure for development, we still have, in England, large areas of incomparably beautiful countryside.
+England is a small country with a high population density and widespread, intense pressure for development.
+Nevertheless we still have large areas of incomparably beautiful countryside.
 CPRE exists to protect our natural landscapes from destruction and degradation and help maintain a thriving and vibrant countryside for the benefit of all.

 Established in 1926, CPRE is a registered charity with about 60,000 members and supporters.
 The charity operates as a network with over 200 district groups, a branch in every county, a group in every region and a national office.
 Over 2,000 parish councils and 800 amenity societies belong to CPRE.
 This makes CPRE a powerful combination of effective local action and strong national campaigning.